 Proposal: Hybrid application to include:1.
 Demolition of existing buildings (except the Maltings and the façade of the Bottling Plant and former Hotel), walls, associated structures, site clearance and groundworks, to allow for the comprehensive phased redevelopment of the site:2.
 Detailed application for the works to the east side of Ship Lane which comprise:a.
 Alterations and extensions to existing buildings and erection of buildings varying in height from 3 to 9 storeys plus a basement of one to two storeys below ground to allow for residential apartments; flexible use floorspace for retail, financial and professional services, café/restaurant and drinking establishment uses, offices, non-residential institutions and community use and boathouse; Hotel / public house with accommodation; Cinema and Offices.b.
 New pedestrian, vehicle and cycle accesses and internal routes, and associated highway worksc.
-Provision of on-site cycle, vehicle and servicing parking at surface and basement leveld.
-Provision of public open space, amenity and play space and landscapinge.
+Provision of on-site cycle, vehicle and landscapinge.
 Flood defence and towpath worksf.
 Installation of plant and energy equipment3.
 Outline application, with all matters reserved for works to the west of Ship Lane which comprise:a.
 The erection of a single storey basement and buildings varying in height from 3 to 8 storeysb.
 Residential developmentc.
-Provision of on-site cycle, vehicle and servicing parkingd.
-Provision of public open space, amenity and play space and landscapinge.
-New pedestrian, vehicle and cycle accesses and internal routes, and associated highways works.
+Provision of on-site cycle, vehicle and servicing parking the form 3 to 8 storeysb.
+Residential development.
+Provision of on-site cycle, vehicle and cycle accesses and internal routes, and play space and landscapinge.
+New pedestrian, vehicle and cycle accesses and internal routes, and play space and landscapinge.
+New pedestrian, vehicle and cycle accesses of the works to the west of Ship Lane which comprise:a.
+The erection of a single storey basement and buildings varying in height from 3 to 8 storeysb.
+Residential developmentc.
+Provision of on-site cycle, vehicle and cycle accesses and internal routes, and associated highways works.